 A bucket list item is checked!

 The morning was upon us; we were so excited to see the falls from our room.
-I was up with the sunrise; honestly, no words describe the falls.
+I was up with the sunrise; no words describe the falls.
 They are majestic and enormous; a total of 275 falls over 3km wide.

-Today we were booked on a jet boat experience to experience the falls from the water's edge and appreciate the falls, and feel part of the magnificent water flows.
+Today, we were booked on a jet boat experience to experience the falls from the water's edge, appreciate the falls, and feel part of the magnificent water flows.
 Our lovely guide, Veronica, met us, took care of our entry to the experience, and ensured we were safely on the truck.
-She also ensured we had water, repellant and SPF; we have started to call her Mum, she is taking the best care of us.
+She also ensured we had water, repellant and SPF; we have started to call her Mum, and she is taking the best care of us.

 After a short ride in an open-air truck through the national park, learning all about the sub-tropical jungle, we arrived at the water's edge.